 - Step-by-step instructions on transfer of registrations from UK companies: How to transfer your UK REACH registrations prior to the UK withdrawal from the EU.

-If you have specific questions on the BREXIT related to biocides, you can always submit them to our helpdesk on www.helpdeskdppc.be.
+If you have specific questions on the BREXIT related to biocides, please contact our helpdesk.

 Even if you do not expect it to happen, the BREXIT may impact your company.
 It is for your own benefit to examine what consequences may arise.
 Do the BREXIT Impact Scan and get tailor-made tips in order to be well-prepared.